 The summer months in the southern US can present challenges for cattle producers.
 High heat, dry weather, and declining forage quality can put added stress on your cattle and limit your productivity.
-Kent Mills, range nutritionist at Hi-Pro Feeds has some tips to help you keep your cattle healthy during the summer.
+Kent Mills, range nutritionist at Hi-Pro Feeds has some tips to help you keep your cows healthy during the summer.

 Water – Clean, cool water is critical because as it gets hotter, cattle’s need for water goes up 50 – 70% as they try and keep cool.
 Deeper ponds or running streams are an attractive water source.
 If your only water sources are shallow ponds or troughs it is important to monitor cleanliness and temperature to ensure your cattle are staying hydrated.